 Immuno-oncology Solutions

-Bioanalysis to Advance Novel Cancer Treatment Options
+Bioanalysis To Advance Novel Cancer Treatment Options

 Tumor diseases are one the most frequent causes of death in Western industrialized countries.
-Immune oncological approaches are helping to drive new levels of curative cancer treatment, and could possibly even lead to the eradication of most types of cancer, but development of these tools requires specific and sensitive bioanalytical methods and customized oncology assays.
+Immune oncological approaches are helping to drive new levels of curative cancer treatment, and could possibly even lead to the eradication of most types of cancer, but development of these tools requires specific and sensitive bioanalytical methods and customized assays.

-Immuno-Oncology Approaches: Leveraging The Immune System To Eliminate Cancer Cells
+Immuno-Oncology Approaches: Leveraging the Immune System To Eliminate Cancer Cells

 The clinical landscape for cancer is currently undergoing an exciting shift as the spectrum of available medicines has expanded beyond chemotherapy to a host of new molecularly targeted therapies.
 While in previous years all cell types were targeted by conventional therapeutics, novel drug options are targeting tumor cells only.
 Whereas drugs conjugated with specific antibodies (ADC, Antibody-Drug conjugates) bring the tumor-killing agent to its location to eliminate tumor cells only, novel immune oncological therapeutic options take advantage of the immune system to eliminate cancer cells.

 The treatment of cancer by immunological tools can be tracked back to the early 1900s when Paul Ehrlich brought up the hypothesis that an intact immune system may protect from most cancers.
 These ideas led to the concept of immunosurveillance by Burnet and Thomas and immunoediting.
-With the understanding about the enormous diversity of both the humoral and cellular immune system and the recognition that the immunological players exist in all beings, it was a consequent idea to stimulate the immune system leading to a specific killing of cancer cells.

 This molecular and possibly personalized approach may lead to the dusk of generic chemotherapies and to a new level of curative cancer treatment and possibly even to the eradication of most types of cancer.

-2014 Shankar, Kromminga et al. paper
+2014 Shankar, Kromminga Et Al. Paper

-Assessment and Reporting of the Clinical Immunogenicity of Therapeutic Proteins and Peptides
+Assessment And Reporting Of The Clinical Immunogenicity Of Therapeutic Proteins And Peptides

 For more information emphasizing associations of ADA development with pharmacokinetics, efficacy, and safety that are necessary to assess the clinical relevance of immunogenicity.